 Due dates.
 The initial Form 8871 must be filed within 24 hours of the date on which the organization was established.
-If there is a material change an amended Form 8871 must be filed within 30 days of the material change.
+If there is a material change, an amended Form 8871 must be filed within 30 days of the material change.
 When the organization terminates its existence, it must file a final Form 8871 within 30 days of termination.

-If the due date falls on a Saturday, Sunday, or legal holiday, the organization may file on the next business day.
+If the due date falls on a Saturday, Sunday, or legal holiday, the organization can file on the next business day.

 How to file.
-An organization must file Form 8871 electronically via the IRS Internet web site at www.irs.gov/polorgs (Keyword: political orgs).
+An organization must file Form 8871 electronically via the IRS Internet website at www.IRS.gov/polorgs (Keyword: political orgs).